LaconicNetwork/docs.laconic.com/content/self-hosting/install-gitea.md

 TODO
 - write an explanation about why Gitea & how we're using it
-- reconfigure this demo with the "publish NPMs" demo
+- pull content out of this demo (and reconfigure it) into the next demo
 ### Build Support Stack

 JS/TS/NPM builds need an npm registry to store intermediate package artifacts.